gh1sung/elo_bar_live_win_prob/README.md

-# elo_bar_live_win_prob
+# Elo+Bar Win Prediction Model
-Model that predicts live win probabilities of volleyball games, want to further develop for accuracy (and other sports)
+This model is a combination of Elo Ratings and BAR (box score above replacement player) that can predict live volleyball games with an accuracy range of 60~70%